alchemycodelab/computer-setup/prework/windows/4_node.md

 ### Congratulations!

 Type `node -v` in your git/bash console.
-If it shows you some numbers, take a screenshot to submit.
+If it shows you some numbers, take a screenshot screenshot to submit as proof that you got this working

 It should look something like this: